openwallet-foundation/credo-ts/demo/README.md

 <h1 align="center"><b>DEMO</b></h1>

 This is the Aries Framework Javascript demo.
-Walk through the AFJ flow yourself together with agents Getter and Faber.
+Walk through the AFJ flow yourself together with agents Alice and Faber.

-Getter, a former student of Faber College, connects with the College, is issued a credential about her degree and then is asked by the College for a proof.
+Alice, a former student of Faber College, connects with the College, is issued a credential about her degree and then is asked by the College for a proof.

 ## Features